Akashhh8826/RecallFlow/README.md

 ## 💾 State Persistence
 RecallFlow automatically saves all your flashcards, quizzes, and study statistics directly to your browser's `localStorage` (`recallflow_state`).
 No databases or account sign-ups are required to start being productive.

-## 🤝 Contributing
-Contributions, issues, and feature requests are welcome.
-Feel free to check the [issues page](https://github.com/yourusername/RecallFlow/issues) if you want to contribute.

-## 📄 License
-This project is licensed under the ISC License.